ericcornelissen/shescape/CONTRIBUTING.md

 ```

 By default, fuzzing goes on forever - until a problem is found.
 You can change
-this by using `FUZZ_TIME` environment variable.
-This allows you to specify an
+this using the `FUZZ_TIME` environment variable.
+This enables you to specify how
-integer number of seconds to fuzz.
-For example, to fuzz 10 seconds use:
+long to fuzz as an integer number of seconds.
+For example, to fuzz 10 seconds:

 ```ini
 FUZZ_TIME=10